katriellucas/lecarde-2/README.md

 In Control Panel→ Devices and printers, find PS4 controller (usually labeled as "Wireless Controller"), right click "Wireless Controller" label to find controller setting, then click "advance..." to go into advance setting of "Wireless Controller", and be sure the "Wireless Controller" is checked as the preference.

 The same could be applied to Xbox Controllers by repeating the setup above while your desired Xbox controller is plugged in.

+#### About "LC2_KeyBinding.ini" ####

+A reworked version of the keyboard control created by DragonX24.
+This file must be placed in the same directory the game locates if you downloaded the game and moved the game files to a fresh new location.

+#### About Small keyboard region control ####

+ Small keyboard region control is inspired from the original keyboard control, added back by requests.
+Keys are set below:
+- "Ins": Attack
+- "Del": Jump
+- "End": Special
+- "Page Down": Aura
+- "-": Map Screen
+- "+": Sub Menu

 ## Changelog